DARYL LEROY MILLER

 Flight School, 1966

-In early August of 1967 Warrant Officer Daryl Miller was a member of the 281st AHC Project Delta support team under the command of Captain Bob Moberg, operating out of An Hoa South Vietnam under Special Forces Operational Order 7-67, Operation Samurai.
-On August the 6th 1967 the crew of UH-1D 65-09919 was under the command of WO Gary Omdahl.
-WO Daryl Miller was assigned as the second pilot, PFC Michael Goffredo was the Crew chief and PFC John Camden Soper was the door gunner.
-The 281st flight, supported by the Wolfpack gun platoon was in the process of extracting a reconnaissance team in a pick up zone covered by tall trees with sparse foliage.
+In early August of 1967, Warrant Officer Daryl Miller was a member of the 281st AHC Project Delta support team under the command of Captain Bob Moberg, operating out of An Hoa South Vietnam under Special Forces Operational Order 7-67, Operation Samurai.
+On August 6, 1967, the crew of UH-1D 65-09919 was under the command of WO Gary Omdahl.
+WO Daryl Miller was the co-pilot, PFC Michael Goffredo was the Crew chief, and PFC John Camden Soper was the door gunner.
+The 281st flight, supported by the Wolfpack gun platoon was in the process of extracting a reconnaissance team in a recovery area covered by tall trees with sparse foliage.
 The recon team was in sight with no reported enemy activity.
-However, the pick up site was located on a long grassy finger running down hill and as such the extreme slope of the site and the high grass made the approach difficult.
-Viewing this as a routine 281st extraction Captain Moberg released the aircraft commander to make the pick up.
+However, the recovery site was located on a steep grassy finger, and the extreme slope of the site along with the high grass made the approach difficult.

 WO Gary Omdahl recalls that he brought the aircraft to a hover over the pickup point and was in the process of maneuvering the helicopter backwards toward the slope with the crew chief and gunner checking the tail rotor for clearance.
 As he moved the helicopter close to the pickup point it suddenly dropped straight down and he recalls that it felt as though it tumbled end over end before coming to a stop down the hill from the pickup point.
 The crew exited the aircraft and at about the same time it burst into flames.
 At that point the only injury was to a member of the recon team who was hit by a skid when the helicopter initially lost power.
 Gary recalls that the injured member of the recon team was the first to be evacuated from the site.